Ruthie Bolton

 Alice Ruth Bolton (born May 25, 1967), known as Ruthie Bolton, is an American former professional women's basketball player.
 Born in Lucedale, Mississippi, she played at the collegiate, Olympic and professional levels of women's basketball.
 Bolton played in the Women's National Basketball Association (WNBA) from 1997 through 2004 with the Sacramento Monarchs.
 She played collegiately at Auburn University, teaming with her older sister, Mae Ola Bolton.
-She was inducted into the Women's Basketball Hall of Fame in 2011.
+She was inducted into the Women's Basketball Hall of Fame in 2011, and was inducted into the Naismith Basketball Hall of Fame in 2026 as a member of the 1996 United States women's Olympic basketball team.
 Bolton has also served as a first lieutenant in the United States Army Reserves as a transportation officer.

 Professional career

 Bolton started her professional career for the Visby Ladies in Sweden during the 1990–91 season.
 The following season, she played in Hungary, becoming the first USA woman to play professionally in the country.
 She spent the 1992–93 season with C.A.
 Fainzia in Italy, averaging 26 points per game.

 In 1994, Bolton moved to Italy to play for Erreti Faenza.
 During the 1993–94 season, she averaged 28 points and 7.1 rebounds per game.
 She stayed with Faenza the following season where she averaged 25.5 points and 6.0 rebounds per game.
 During the 1995–96 season, Bolton played in Turkey.

 On January 22, 1997, Bolton was selected with the 13th pick of the initial player allocation for the 1997 WNBA draft by the Sacramento Monarchs.
 Her debut game was played on June 21, 1997 in a 73 - 61 win over the Utah Starzz where she recorded 16 points, 11 rebounds and 6 steals.
 Thanks to this stat line, Bolton recorded the 2nd ever double-double in WNBA history.
 The first one happening earlier that day on June 21 in a Los Angeles Sparks and New York Liberty matchup where Lisa Leslie recorded 16 points and 14 rebounds.

 Bolton would play 8 years in the WNBA from 1997 to 2004, all 8 seasons with the Monarchs and she was one of the franchise's marquee players.
 For the 1998 season, she only played 5 games due to dealing with a near career-ending knee injury, but she bounced back and made the All-Star team in the 1999 season.
 She made the All-Star team again in 2001 season.
 Throughout her 8 seasons with the team, Bolton and the Monarchs made the playoffs 5 times.
 Although they didn't reach the Finals during this period, the team reached the Western Conference Finals in 2001, 2003 and 2004.

 Bolton's final game was played in Game 3 of the 2004 Western Conference Finals on October 5, 2004 against the Seattle Storm.
 The Monarchs would lose the game 62 - 82 and be eliminated from the playoffs with Bolton recording 4 points and 1 steal in her final game.